Positions are posted here when available.

 Education Internship: Work on the museum’s Teaching Trunks program.
 Create new educational content for use in classrooms throughout Western Colorado.
 This internship opportunity is well-suited for individuals pursuing a career in museum education, and those with a background in history or education.
 Minimum time commitment is 7 hours per week – most will need to be on site at the Museum of the West (downtown Grand Junction).

 CHRAB Archive and Manuscripts Collections Internship: The CHRAB Archive and Manuscripts Collections Intern reports to the Collections Manager and is responsible for executing tasks in accordance with CHRAB Grant standards and planning.
 These tasks include processing of archival collections, scanning documents and photos, data correction and clean up, data input into collections database, as well as other duties as assigned by grant schedule.
 All tasks shall be performed onsite.
+The Fall CHRAB internship has been filled, but the Spring CHRAB internship will open for applications soon.

 Unpaid interns and research assistants will be accepted throughout the year on a rolling application schedule.
 Applications need to be received at least a month before the proposed start date.